seqan/seqan3/doc/tutorial/search/index.md

 Allow up to 1 error of any type and print the number of hits for each hit strategy (use `seqan3::search_cfg::strata{1}`).
 \hint
     You can use std::ranges::distance to get the size of any range.
-Depending on the underlying range properties this algorithm, will use the most optimal way to compute the number of elements contained in the range.
+Depending on the underlying range properties, this algorithm will use the optimal way to compute the number of elements contained in the range.
 \endhint
 \endassignment